mmbman/Katagiri/1984-05-24-Awakening-of-Faith-Talk-13.md

 So when the *tathāgatagarbha* moves and vibrates, always it shows two aspects.
 Self-confidence and not self-confidence.
 Then through learning both the two aspects, then you can understand the being as one, through the guitar.
 That is the relationship among the truth [and] *tathāgatagarbha*.

-And then, *alayavijnana* tries to explain how guitar works, how guitar creates sound.
+And then, *ālāyavijñāna* tries to explain how guitar works, how guitar creates sound.
 That is the structure of the guitar, structure of the *tathāgatagarbha*.
-That is called *alayavijnana*. *Alayavijnana* tries to know the structure of the *tathāgatagarbha*, how *tathāgatagarbha* works, how guitar works.
-That is, psychologically, this book uses [the term] *alayavijnana*.
+That is called *ālāyavijñāna*. *Ālāyavijñāna* tries to know the structure of the *tathāgatagarbha*, how *tathāgatagarbha* works, how guitar works.
+That is, psychologically, this book uses [the term] *ālāyavijñāna*.

 Do you have a question?
 Is that alright?
 Do you understand the little difference?